-Through the specialized courses at the A.C.
-Nielsen center, students learn how companies conduct marketing research for established customer markets – but what about when you’re launching a new business?
+Through the specialized courses for the Marketing Analytics & Insights MBA at UW, students learn how companies conduct marketing research for established customer markets – but what about when you’re launching a new business?
 How does marketing research look then?
 As part of the Weinert Applied Ventures in Entrepreneurship (WAVE) class, I was a member of the Stellar Tech Girls team.
-The experience was a capstone class that allowed me to apply everything I learned in the A.C.
-Nielsen Center resulting in the successful launch of a business.
+The experience was a capstone class that allowed me to apply everything I learned in my specialized classes resulting in the successful launch of a business.

 It started like all businesses start, with an idea.
 Our founder, Marina (Bagot) Bloomer, an aerospace engineer with a successful career launching rockets and working with astronauts, experienced the lack of diversity and female representation in the aerospace industry.
 To that end, she volunteered her time towards creating and running Girls in STEM programs to inspire the next generation of engineers.